cendyne/media-server/README.md

 * Hash and create new Object (with relationship to vobj)
 * refactor image loading, filters, and saving
 * Async all of it from the request, have loading filters and saving eun on io thread
-* Ingroduce semaphore so async processing does not consume too much memory
+* Introduce semaphore so async processing does not consume too much memory
 * Async identify dimensions of uploaded images and set width and height
 * Add crop filter support
 * Add blur filter support
 * Consider blurhash (no rust encoder exists, c encoder looks relatively fine https://github.com/woltapp/blurhash/blob/master/C/encode.c )
-* Add text overlay support
+* Add text overlay support (this will require an additional few libraries...)

 # Cryptography
 * Plan signed urls (G4)